zippiehq/secrets.js/README.md

 - The size of the exp and log tables depends on `bits` (each has 2^bits entries).
 Therefore, using a large number of bits will cause a slightly longer delay to compute the tables.
 - The _theoretical_ maximum number of bits is 31, as JavaScript performs bitwise operations on 31-bit numbers.
 A limit of 20 bits has been hard-coded into secrets.js, which can produce 1,048,575 shares. secrets.js has not been tested with this many shares, and it is not advisable to go this high, as it may be too slow to be of any practical use.
 - The Galois Field may be re-initialized to a new setting when `secrets.newShare()` or `secrets.combine()` are called with shares that are from a different Galois Field than the currently initialized one.
 For this reason, use `secrets.getConfig()` to check what the current `bits` setting is.
-- Calling `secrets.init()` will also attempt to seed the SJCL RNG if appropriate.

 ### secrets.getConfig()